ElektraInitiative/PermaplanT/doc/usecases/layers/plants_layer.md

 - **Scope:** Plants Layer
 - **Level:** User Goal
 - **Actors:** App User
-- **Brief:** The user can add, edit, move and delete plant elements in their landscape plan using the plants layer to represent the plants and crops in their garden and view the relationships between the plants through lines connecting them.
+- **Brief:** The user can add, edit, move and delete plant elements in their map using the plants layer to represent the plants and crops in their garden and view the relationships between the plants through lines connecting them.
 - **Status:** Draft

 ## Scenarios